Quarro42/rsschool-cv/cv.md

 ## HTML, CSS.

 # Experience:
 ## Though I don’t have enough experience in the IT-field, I’m open to new ideas and new information.

+# Education:
+##Saratov State University named after N.G.Chernyshevsky, Bachelor of Arts - BA, Fundamental and Applied Linguistics.